JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 # First log in to the server (remember to change ku_username for your username)
 ssh ku_username@mjolnirgate.unicph.domain

-# first request one CPU using salloc like this:
+# request one CPU using salloc like this:
 salloc --partition=cpuqueue --nodes=1 -D `pwd` --mem-per-cpu 5250 --ntasks-per-node=1 -t 1000 --account=teaching --reservation=aDNA_PHD_course

 # once the job has been allocated, you can login to the node with srun like this: